 - One of my favourite and most-used gel paste colors (and the one I used on this cake) is Americolor Turquoise.
 A little goes a long way!

-- When making confetti cake, I like to use Edible Confetti Sprinkles because they don’t tend to bleed color as much as some other variations.
+- When making confetti cake, I like to use Pastel Confetti or Pastel Sequins because they don't tend to bleed color.

 - If you're not sure about "cooked flour frosting," or you want a more traditionally sweet party cake frosting, try this recipe (and oh yes, more ballerinas dancing atop a cake!).